What is Periodization?

 - Realization – Maintenance of acquired skill with minimal volume to make room for new skills.
 This is also the Maintenance phase.

-With the Level Up Method, the length of the Accumulation phase is dependent upon ones ability to acquire the skill we are working towards.
+With the Level Up Method, the length of the Accumulation phase is dependent upon one’s ability to acquire the skill we are working towards.
 From an exercise volume perspective, it would look something similar to the following.
 We can observe that each macrocycle has more volume than the previous.
 This is accomplished by allowing the body to overreach in its ability for three microcycles and then one microcycle to recover.
 The result is after four weeks the body is adapted to handle more volume for that movement than the last microcycle.
 Isn’t science fun?

 Step loading is progressively overloading a trainee with exercise volume with intermittent periods of lowered volume.
 The progressive overloading stresses the primary movement pattern while the unloading allows for recovery, regeneration, and time for the desired physiological adaptations to set in.

 The Level Up Method utilizes a 3:1 loading paradigm.
 This is a fairly common ratio and is well supported in the literature.
-Practically speaking, this means three weeks of increases volume followed by a 1 week period of lowered volume.
+Practically speaking, this means three weeks of increased volume followed by a 1 week period of lowered volume.

 The Microcycle Overview

-The microcycle us the most important functional planning tool in the training process.
+The microcycle is the most important functional planning tool in the training process.
 The structure and content of the Microcycle determine the quality of the training process.
 The microcycle is structured according to the objectives, volume, intensity, and methods that are the focus of the training phase. – Periodization: Theory and programming Methodology of Training

-Lets take two primary movement patterns as an example.
+Let’s take two primary movement patterns as an example.
 Inversion and Compression.

 Inversion is various types of handstand skills.
-This includes a free handstand, HSPU, One arm handstand, and more.
+This includes a free handstand, HSPU, One-arm handstand, and more.
 Compression is core work that brings your thighs to your abdominals under tension.
 For example, V sits, toes to bar, L sits, and V ups to name a few.

-In traditional periodization, volume would increase and decrease each microcycle with all movements together.
-With Level Up, volume moves up and down independent of the movement.
+In traditional periodization, the volume would increase and decrease each microcycle with all movements together.
+With Level Up, the volume moves up and down independent of the movement.
 For example, hypothetically a person using the Level Up program could be in a regeneration cycle for compression and a shock cycle for inversion in the same week.

-Keeping primary movement patterns separated by volume like this is available to us since we don’t have a competition phase that are aiming to peak for.
+Keeping primary movement patterns separated by volume like this is available to us since we don’t have a competition phase that we are aiming to peak for.

 When constructing a microcycle, there are four primary considerations I take for The Level Up progressions.

 - What level is the trainee?
 Can the trainee do a single strict pull-up?
 If not, then they are a beginner and do not have that much upper body strength.
 That means they can’t handle that much volume.
 So they will be training the pull-up 2 times a week since they need the extra time to recover.
-Can the trainee do a 1 minute handstand.
+Can the trainee do a 1-minute handstand?
 In that case, they have put some work in and can handle more volume.
 This person could handle 3-6 days a week of handstand training.
-The athletes level also influences not only weekly training sessions for a primary movement pattern but also volume in a specific workout.
+The athlete’s level also influences not only weekly training sessions for a primary movement pattern but also volume in a specific workout.